What Is Self-Plagiarism?

 As great as recycling is for our planet, it’s not as useful when it comes to writing your papers.
 There’s a fine line between building on past ideas and crossing into self-plagiarism territory.
 Professors want to see what you’ve learned now, not a rerun of what you understood three semesters ago.

 So, is self-plagiarism a thing?
 Absolutely.
 It can also tank your grade faster than a copy-paste shortcut.
 The fix?
 Stay honest.
 If you reuse your work, cite it properly and make sure there’s fresh thinking in the mix.
-And if you’re stuck staring at a blank page, our expert essay writer team is ready to improve your work without risking plagiarism issues.
+And if you’re stuck staring at a blank page, EssayWriter’s experts are ready to help you write something sharp, original, and completely stress-free.

 FAQ